 As you start to explore psychedelics, you may seek the support of an experienced guide or a retreat center.
-To come to a well-informed decision, here are some questions to ask yourself and prospective tripsitters, guides, therapists, and retreats.
+To make a well-informed decision, here are some questions to ask yourself and prospective tripsitters, companions, therapists, and retreats.

 The writer uses the words "guide" and "facilitator" interchangeably.
 For brevity, these terms also include retreat centers that employ guides and facilitators.

 First, contemplate a few questions:

 - Why do I seek a guide, therapist, or retreat?